ye762/kotlin-serialization-benchmark/README.md

 Kotlinx shows better or same performance on all datasets.

 So, we did prove that Gson is good for smaller data, but still kotlinx is faster in all measurements.
-Also we did not prove that Jackson is better for large dataset.
+Also, we did not prove that Jackson is better for large dataset.
 But we assume that there is a problem in medium and heavy datasets.
 Good point for further analysis is to increase size of datasets which probably will make good distinction between Gson and Jackson in measurements.